3-Chloromethcathinone: Pharmacodynamics

-Additionally 3-CMC and other mephedrone analogs are monoamine releasing agents (MRAs).
-They are transported into the cytoplasm of the nerve terminal through the monoamine transporters where they increase in the release of monoamine neurotransmitters.
-Releasers are thought to be more effective at raising monoamine levels since they enhance the pool of neurotransmitters available for release.
+Specifically, 3-chloromethcathinone (3-CMC) and other ring-substituted methcathinone derivatives act as substrates for monoamine transporters MATs (and subsequently competitive inhibitors), through which they are actively translocated into the cytoplasm of the presynaptic nerve terminal.
+Once inside the cytosol, they interact with the vesicular monoamine transporter 2 (VMAT2) as substrates, disrupting the vesicular proton gradient and facilitating the collapse of synaptic vesicles.
+This causes the release of stored neurotransmitters into the cytoplasm.
+The resulting high concentration of cytosolic neurotransmitters subsequently triggers the reversal of MAT transport direction, leading to carrier-mediated efflux of the neurotransmitters into the synaptic cleft.
+Furthermore, simple ring-substituted cathinones contrast with traditional amphetamines by lacking significant affinity for the intracellular trace amine-associated receptor 1 (TAAR1).
+In traditional amphetamine pharmacology, TAAR1 activation triggers intracellular phosphorylation signaling cascades that facilitate and optimize the structural reversal of monoamine transporters (MATs) to allow efficient neurotransmitter efflux.
+Because cathinones fail to activate TAAR1, this phosphorylation is absent, rendering carrier-mediated efflux less efficient.
+Consequently, displaced neurotransmitters tend to accumulate and linger within the cytoplasm rather than being cleanly exported to the synaptic cleft, promoting intracellular auto-oxidation, and faster depletion.

 Psychostimulants differ in their relative affinity for DAT, SERT and NET.
 In a study done on brain cells of male rats 3-CMC was found to interact on a relatively similar level with DAT and NET as mephedrone, while it interacts significantly less with SERT.
 Another study done on male rats also concludes that 3-CMC causes more release of dopamine in proportion to serotonin whereas mephedrone releases relatively more serotonin.

 3-CMC produces hyperlocomotion, a psychostimulant-like effect, in rodents.
 It substitutes for cocaine in drug discrimination tests in monkeys.
 The drug is less potent in substituting for cocaine than methcathinone, which has been theorized to be due to its greater capacity to induce serotonin release and to thereby inhibit its own reinforcing effects.